A must-do when in Perth Western Australia, is to take a day trip to Fremantle – a lovely port city nearby full of so many great things to do!

 Whether you fancy a Korean, Brazilian, Greek, Vietnamese, German or Indian lunch, or you’re after a good bakery, patisserie or just a good sandwich and coffee, you’ll find it here.

-Plus there are plenty of stalls for those with a sweet tooth, including ice cream stalls, donut stalls, popcorn stalls and pancake stalls!
+Plus there are plenty of stalls for those with a sweet tooth, including ice cream stalls, doughnut stalls, popcorn stalls and pancake stalls!

-One of my personal favourites is the health food stall Roogenic, offering delicious fresh healthy food and drinks.
+One of my personal favourites is the health food stall Roogenic, which offers delicious fresh healthy food and drinks.